Florence Rawlings

-Florence Rawlings (born 26 September 1988) is an English singer from South London, England.
+Florence Rawlings (born 26 September 1988) is an English singer from South London.
 She first met Dramatico Entertainment chairman Mike Batt when she was 13 years old.
 He was auditioning female vocalists, and two of them stood out to him: one was Florence and the other was Katie Melua.
 Batt signed Melua, but as Florence was so young, it was agreed that she should finish her studies before embarking on her professional career.
 On completing her A level exams, Florence signed to Batt's Dramatico label.